- Undergraduate Admissions+

 A bibliography should be supplied and all quotations cited

-Please state your full name and school in the header or footer plus page numbers
+Please state your full name and school in the header or footer of each page.
+Please also include page numbers.

 If you have any questions please email email@example.com